 EcoRing has advocated a multi-use trail from the city of Sonoma to Glen Ellen, Kenwood, Oakmont and Spring Lake Park in Santa Rosa following, where possible, the original Southern Pacific rail line.
 This route could connect County and State Parks and run near wineries and restaurants in the Valley of the Moon.
-A Santa Rosa to Sonoma trail too has been included in the Sonoma County General Plan but the design routes the trail along Highway 12, a wholly unsatisfactory route that places cyclists next to high-speed traffic noise and exhaust.
-EcoRing’s route connects easily to Spring Lake and Santa Rosa’s Southeast Greenway.
+A Santa Rosa to Sonoma trail has been included in the Sonoma County General Plan but the proposed route the trail along dangerous Highway 12, a wholly unsatisfactory route that places cyclists next to high-speed traffic, noise and exhaust.
+EcoRing’s proposed route connects easily to Spring Lake and Santa Rosa’s Southeast Greenway.

 Goal: Sonoma to Spring Lake Park in Santa Rosa linking to the Southeast Greenway.

 Support the Valley of the Moon Trail Initiative by joining the Valley of the Moon Alternative Trail group.